Major Battle Over Colorado Ballot Measures Could Change Veterinary Care Delivery

 Ballot Initiative 144: Telehealth in Veterinary Medicine

-Overview: Initiative 144 seeks to modify House Bill 24-1048, which currently requires veterinarians to conduct an in-office visit with a pet before offering telehealth services.
-If passed, the initiative would allow veterinarians to establish care either through an in-person visit or via telehealth.
+Overview: Initiative 144 seeks to modify House Bill 24-1048, which currently requires veterinarians to conduct an in-person, physical examination of the animal or medically appropriate and timely visits to the premises where the animal is kept before offering veterinary care using telehealth services.
+If passed, the initiative would allow veterinarians to establish a veterinary client relationship either through an in-person visit or via telehealth.

 Supporters' View: Apryl Steele, President and CEO of Dumb Friends League, supports removing the in-person requirement.
 She argues that during the pandemic, when a similar executive order was in place, there was no increase in complaints attributed to telehealth.
 Steele believes that telehealth can sometimes provide a better evaluation of a pet's condition, such as observing lameness in the pet's normal environment.